Ji-Young Lim, our visitor from South Korea

 Thank you, Ji-Young.
 We hope you enjoyed your visit with us as much as we enjoyed having you.

 My stay in McMinnville, Oregon

 Aurora and her husband hosted me.
-She is a long time friend of Duane’s since she was only 6 weeks old.
+She has been a friend of Duane’s since she was only 6 weeks old.

 Mom, I have this new job.
 I told them that I knew how to drive a car.